daredream/daredream.github.io/_posts/2018-03-25-Rust-Excel.md

 Maybe I am just getting "bored"/jaded with virtual machine byte-code interpreted languages, as well as the neverending assault of the yet-another-scripting language/framework *du jour*.
-I am guessing that automating the generation of Javascript, *et. al.* will become more popular-- this more focused approach will prove to become more cost effective.
+I am guessing that automating the generation of Javascript, *et. al.* will become more popular-- this more focused approach will prove to be more cost effective.

 > I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced
 > one kick 10,000 times."